-PART I - Traceability throughout the supply chain
+PART I - Traceability throughout the supply chain under EU fisheries control regulation

-Product traceability is already a requirement under European Food Law with food businesses required to keep details of where food has been sourced and to who subsequently dispatched.
-Hence there is traceability at all stages of production, processing and distribution from catching or harvesting to retail.
+Product traceability is already a requirement under European Food Law which adopts the 'one up one down' approach for prescribed supplier and consumer information.
+Hence there is already traceability at all stages of production, processing and distribution from catching or harvesting to retail.

-To help combat the landing of illegally caught fish from European waters, fisheries control measures also require prescribed catch information to be available throughout the supply chain.
+To help combat the landing of illegally caught fish from European waters, fisheries control measures in addition require prescribed information on fisheries and aquaculture products to be available throughout the supply chain.

-Although not included within the scope of this guidance, similar control measures are applied to imports from non EU countries under Regulation (EC) 1005/2008.
-This establishes a control system to prevent, deter and eliminate illegal, unreported and unregulated (IUU) fishing, on fishery products entering the EU market.
-This includes a catch certification scheme to prove the fish was legally sourced.
+Although not included within the scope of this guidance, control measures are also applied to imports from non EU countries.
+This includes a catch certification scheme to prove the fish was legally sourced and provide catch information on entry to the EU